-Day 6 – Cross Queen Charlotte Sound to Pruth Bay (Cookout and Beach walk)
+Day 6 – Cross Queen Charlotte Sound to Pruth Bay (Beach walk)

 This morning we will round Cape Caution to the east of Vancouver Island’s northern point and cruise to one of our favorite anchorages in Fitz Hugh Sound.
 We’ll skiff to shore and hike through coastal forest to a driftwood littered beach.
 Explore the beach and rock pools or join us on a longer guided hike to West Beach.
-It’s a great spot for a campfire and cookout this evening as the colors fade and the sun sets over the Pacific Ocean.
+It’s a great spot to watch the sun set over the Pacific Ocean.

 Day 7 – Shearwater